Degenerative Myelopathy in Dogs | Is There Relief?

 1. Regular, Low Impact Exercise

 Exercise is the best way to keep your dog's mobility health in great shape.
-You don't want to overdo it, though, so it's best to stick to long walks & bursts of energy.
-Avoid long runs or extreme play sessions that put a lot of ware on your dog's joints.
+You don't want to overdo it, though, so it's best to stick to long walks and short bursts of energy.
+Avoid long runs or extreme play sessions that put a lot of wear on your dog's joints.

 Swimming is an excellent exercise as well, as this puts almost no pressure on your dog's joints.
 Ensure that your dog is getting regular, low-impact exercise daily.